cdclaxton/virology-model/readme.md

 | 1        | April 2019 |
 | 2        | May 2019   |

-Note that if a timestep does not have associated name, the index will simply be used instead.
+Note that if a timestep does not have associated name, the index will simply be used instead for plotting and logging.

 ## Particle filter examples